-The city is located east of Kaş, on a hill approximately 1 km south of Belenli village.
-Isinda was an independent settlement that existed since the Dynastic Period.
-Its Lycian name was probably Isñta.
-During the Roman period, Isinda was a member of the Lycian League.
-However, as it was not large enough to possess a vote of its own, it was represented together with Apollonia and Simena in a sympoliteia under the leadership of Aperlai.
+The city is located east of Kaş, on a hill approximately 1 km south of the village of Belenli.
+Isinda was an independent settlement that existed from the Dynastic period onward.
+Its Lycian name was likely Isñta.
+During the Roman period, Isinda was a member of the Lycian League; however, as it was not large enough to hold a vote of its own, it was represented together with Apollonia and Simena in a sympoliteia under the leadership of Aperlai.
+In addition to the five pillar tombs identified at Isinda, Wurster (1993) mentions a sixth, although its existence remains uncertain.
+Another pillar tomb, designated PX by Schürr (2015), has also been reported (see photo below).
+These six pillar tombs, together with several rock-cut tombs bearing Lycian inscriptions, constitute the most prominent monuments of the Classical period at the site.
+Traces of terraces and fortification walls are still visible on the slopes of the hill.

 The Isinda Pillar Tomb